 10. Fine Dining in Lake Charles

-The selection of meals was reminisce of a fine French Restaurant in Paris.
+The selection of meals was reminiscent of a fine French Restaurant in Paris.

 Mediterranean-Dusted Lamb Lollichops (love the name), roasted rabbit loin to truffled mac’n’cheese, a trio of delicious salads we couldn’t get enough of our meals.

-A stand out was the seared foie gras w/ savoury stuffed French Toast topped with Bourbon Barrel aged maple syrup.
+A stand out was the seared foie gras w/savory stuffed French Toast topped with Bourbon Barrel aged maple syrup.
 However the show stealer of our dining adventures in Lake Charles was the Ember Prime “Tomahawk”, a 40oz rib eye carved table side.

 Finish your meals with and Crème Brule, chocolate brownie a la mode, and a fruit medley with a sculptured pastry dish.